 The DAP requires four inputs:

-- An SDSS parameter file, the "input parameter file", that defines which cube to analyze and provides input information necessary to run some of the DAP algorithms, such as an initial guess velocity pulled from the plateTargets files.
+- A configuration ("ini") file that defines which cube to analyze and provides input information necessary to run some of the DAP algorithms, such as an initial redshift guess pulled from the DRPall files.

 HYB10for "hybrid" binning and